Test 1 BD

 21. LIKE

-22. CEIL, FLOOR (only with numeric arguments)
+22. CEIL, FLOOR, TRUNC (only with numeric arguments)

 Common mistakes to avoid